kiad4631/Persian-Document-Classification/README.md

 [FastText](https://github.com/facebookresearch/fastText/) is a library for efficient learning of word representations and sentence classification.

-At first, we use pre-trained word vectors for ***Persian*** language, trained on Common Crawl and Wikipedia.
+At first, we have used pre-trained word vectors for ***Persian*** language, trained on Common Crawl and Wikipedia.
 This model was trained using CBOW with position-weights, in dimension 300, with character n-grams of length 5, a window of size 5 and 10 negatives.

 For more details and download pre-trained (bin/text) files for 157 languages including **Persian**, go through this link: https://fasttext.cc/docs/en/crawl-vectors.html

+### Build your classifier
-However, you need just a pre-trained word embedding **text** file to start building your own classifier.
+You need just download a pre-trained word embedding **text** file to start building your own classifier.

-By placing the downloaded embedding text file in the fasttext folder and running [_fasttext_classifier.py_](https://github.com/Davari393/Persian-Document-Classification/tree/master/fasttext) you are given a MLP text classification model (with the report of accuracy and error on the train and test data) with fasttext pre-trained Persian word embeddings.
+By placing the downloaded embedding text file in the fasttext folder and running [_fasttext_classifier.py_](https://github.com/Davari393/Persian-Document-Classification/tree/master/fasttext) you are given a MLP text classification model (with the report of accuracy and error on the train and test data) which has been used BoE (Bag of Embedding) method with fasttext pre-trained word embeddings.